ConradoGuerra/ezy-collect/README.md

 2.  **Change Uniqueness at Tables Payments and Webhooks**: Modify the uniqueness constraints in the `payments` and `webhooks` tables to allow for single webhooks and single payers with the same card, ensuring proper handling of these entities.
 3.  **Manage Better Errors and Status Codes and Messages**: Enhance error handling across the application, providing more descriptive error messages and appropriate HTTP status codes for better API communication and debugging.
 4.  **Observability**: Implement comprehensive logging and tracing to have better monitoring and debugging.
+5.  **Tests**: Improve tests coverage to 100% and creation of integration (databases, controllers) and e2e tests.
+6.  **Front-end**: Basically refactor all the front-end, which is currently too simple and does not have any test.